mattmc3/ez-compinit/README.md

 The [Zsh completion system][zsh-completion-system] works by finding _completion files in Zsh's `fpath`.
 That means your `fpath` needs to be fully populated prior to calling `compinit`.
 But, sometimes you need completion functions to be available like `compdef` before `fpath` is fully populated.
 Many Zsh plugins call `compdef`, for example.

 Zsh's completion system has big chicken-and-egg problems :hatching_chick:.
-Which comes first!?
+Which is first!?

-This plugin handles all those completion use-cases by simply wrapping `compinit`, queueing any calls to `compdef`, and hooking the real call to `compinit` to an event that runs at the end of your `.zshrc`.
+This plugin handles all those completion use-cases by simply wrapping `compinit`, queueing up calls to `compdef`, and hooking the real `compinit` call to an event that runs at the end of your `.zshrc`.
 That way you get all the benefits of calling `compinit` early without any of the downsides.
 Neat!

+## Can I still call compinit?

+Yes, you can absolutely call `compinit` yourself.
+Or, you can use a plugin that calls `compinit`. ez-compinit will gracefully unhook itself whenever `compinit` is called.

+Or, you can simply load this plugin and forget about it. ez-compinit will guarantee `compinit` is called for you with reasonable defaults.
+That's what makes it **easy**.
+You no longer need to think about how Zsh completions work.

 ## What if I'm using Oh-My-Zsh?